- Soccer Referee Resources

 If I don't look at you several times then give me a shout and point to your own eyes -- I'll get the message to pay attention.

-Offside is yours, but please remember that we have specific instructions on what must happen during play before we raise the flag.
-Please do not raise the flag for a player in an offside position who?s doing nothing other than occupying space.
-If a player is in an offside position but is not participating, let him be.
-He can set up a barbeque and roast hotdogs for 30 minutes if he wishes, but he?s not offside until you decide he?s become involved.
+Offside is your primary responsibility, but please remember that we have specific instructions (new for 2015) on what must happen during play before we raise the flag.
+Please do not raise the flag for a player in an offside position whoís doing nothing other than occupying space.
+If a player is in an offside position but is not participating (i.e., heís not close to the ball and will have no ďimpactĒ on play or opponents), let him be.
+He can set up a barbeque and roast hotdogs for 30 minutes if he wishes, but heís not offside until you decide heís become involved.

-So I?ll be depending on you to judge when that player has interfered with play or with an opponent, or has gained an advantage as a result of being in an offside position when the ball was touched or played by a teammate.
-Wait just a second and see what develops.
-Remember the new instruction in 2009 that interfering with play requires touching the ball.
+So Iíll be depending on you to judge when that player has interfered with play or with an opponent, or has gained a benefit as the result of being in an offside position when the ball was touched or played by a teammate[sic].
+Wait just a second and see what develops, especially if the ball is misplayed to her by an opponent thereby resetting offside.

 Now, if you do raise the flag (and it's not a mistake which you immediately correct) then hold it up forever -- until I blow the whistle, or wave it down ("Thanks very much"), or if I've gone completely asleep, until the defense takes the ball and there is no longer a threat of attack.
-Of course if the ball goes over the goal line for a goal kick then you can drop the flag.
+Of course if the ball goes over the goal line for a goal kick or over the touch line for a throw-in in favor of the defense then you can drop the flag.

 We cannot allow the ball to go off the field, come back in, and then go into the goal.
 If you've dropped the flag and I never saw it, and if I then award a goal we'll have big problems.
 So keep the flag up as long as there's a threat of attack!